abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Dependencies of file found in one level depth			-de</pre>
 To narrow down search
 <pre>
-- To find only directory, file, executable or link type, suffix it with /, //, /// or ////
+- To find only directory, file, executable or link type, suffix path with /, //, /// or ////
 - To have better control by regular expression				-E or -re
 - To search in case sensitive			-cs.
 Defaults to insensitive (-ci)
-- to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use:
+- to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)
-	-c7m last creation equals to 7 minute being rounded up
+	-a-7m last access is less than or equal to 7 minutes
-	-a-7m last access is less than or equal to 7 minute
+	-c7d last creation equals to 7 days
 	-m7d- last modification is more than or equals to 7 days
 	-c7-10 last creation is between 7 to 10 minutes inclusively.
 No unit means in minute
-- to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's, e.g.
+- to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's
-	-s7m (or M) size equals to 7 mebibiytes being rounded up
+	-s7m (or M): size equals to 7 mebibiytes being rounded up
-	-s-7g (or G) size is less than or equal to 7 gibibytes
+	-s-7g (or G): size is less than or equal to 7 gibibytes
-	-s7b- size is more than or equals to 7 blocks (7 times 512-bytes)
+	-s7b- : size is more than or equals to 7 blocks (7 times 512-bytes)
-	-s7-10 size is between 7 to 10 kibibyte inclusively.
-No unit means in kibibyte -s70c-50 size is between 70 byte to 50 kibibyte inclusively
+	-s7-10 : size is between 7 to 10 kibibyte inclusively.
+No unit means in kibibyte -s70c-50 : size is between 70 byte to 50 kibibyte inclusively
-- To filter certain depths :		-1..99[-1..99], e.g.
+- To filter certain depths :		-1..99[-1..99][r | /], e.g.
-	l -5 /usr	: search only up to 5th depths counted from /usr dir. l -5-7	: search only within the 5th to 7th depths counted from current dir. l -7.		: search in the exact 7th depths counted from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
+	l -5 /usr	: search only up to 5th depths counted from /usr dir. l -5-7	: search only within the 5th to 7th depths of current dir. l -7.		: search in the exact 7th depths from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
-- To filter out i.e. to exclude certain path(s) from the main find search results
+- To filter out by path name i.e. to exclude certain path(s) from the main search results
 </pre>
 Most of `find` test or action options may also be passed and made use of